 Tubulin and Antimitotics

-We achieved much success with a series of azobenzene-based microtubule inhibitors called PSTs that act as light-switchable versions of the known microtubule inhibitor CA4 (a) (2015 paper in Cell, highlighted in Nature, Cancer Discovery, etc).
+Our tubulin stories centre on more precise, rather than more powerful, reagents.
+We developed a series of azobenzene-based microtubule inhibitors called PSTs that act as light-switchable microtubule inhibitors (a) (Cell 2015, highlighted in Nature, Cancer Discovery, etc).
 Precisely-targeted blue or green illumination generates either the bioactive cis isomer or the innocuous trans, so PSTs can be used in cellular microscopy to stop or restart mitosis at will in genetically unmodified animals - and so, study and alter the course of normal embryonic development (b).
-This level of cell-by-cell, reversible control over fundamental biological processes had never been possible without genetic engineering, prior to our work.
+This level of cell-by-cell, reversible control over critical biological processes had never previously been possible without genetic engineering.
 Because blocking mitosis eventually results in cell death, we could also use PSTs to kill cells by pulsing them with brief blue-light illuminations, while cells kept in the dark suffer no ill effects (c).
 Because of the excellent photoswitching properties of the azobenzene core, we can also rapidly and reversibly switch cells between phases of microtubule blockage and normal dynamics (d), to study the influence of short-term temporal patterning of drug activity.
-PSTs have since been used by >100 research groups for cytoskeleton studies that are appearing in Science, Nature Cell Bio, etc (see Publications).
+PSTs have since been used by >100 research groups for cytoskeleton studies that are appearing in Science, Cell, Nature Cell Bio, etc (see Publications).

-These exciting and previously impossible results were made possible by merging the right photoswitch unit with the appropriate drug core, and taking this through early biological testing.
-We are now stretching the chemical space of antimitotics (and developing a boutique photoswitch unit) to enable new generations of bioactive photoswitch drugs with drastically improved potency, in vivo compatibility, and other layers of functionality including tissue-retention, subcellular localisation and extreme long-wavelength response.
+These results were made possible by merging the right photoswitch unit with the appropriate drug core, and taking this through early biological testing.
+We are now stretching the chemical space of antimitotics (and developing boutique photoswitch units) to reach new generations of bioactive photoswitch drugs with drastically improved potency, in vivo compatibility, and other layers of functionality including tissue-retention, subcellular localisation and extreme long-wavelength response.
 All these qualities can be installed by appropriate chemical designs.
-Our second generation synthetic programs to specialise molecules for these diverse purposes include alternative chemical photoswitch scaffolds such as SBTs (Li) and HTIs (Alex) as well as alternative drug cores (Yvonne, Li and Adrian) (see also Publications); challenges and rewards await for chemically and/or biologically intrepid students eager to start work on the third generation compounds.
+Our next generation synthetic programs to specialise molecules for these diverse purposes include alternative chemical photoswitch scaffolds such as SBTs (Li) and HTIs (Alex) as well as alternative drug cores (Yvonne, Li and Adrian) (see also Publications).